Operating a safe railway is fundamental to everything we do to ensure our employees, customers and suppliers are safe.

 To read our Health and Safety Policy, please click here.

 Since the start of the franchise we have seen reductions in Signals Passed at Danger (SPADs) and other operational safety incidents.
-Trends show improvement since the start of the franchise with FTPE having one of the lowest levels of Signals Passed at Danger (SPAD) per mile compared with the rail industry.
+Trends show improvement since the start of the franchise with TPE having one of the lowest levels of Signals Passed at Danger (SPAD) per mile compared with the rail industry.

 All employees are trained on the Injury Prevention (IP) programme which creates a proactive culture to report potential risks.
 Since 2004 we have reduced employee accidents by over two thirds.